-There are a couple of scenario to this question.
-One is to be able to deposit a cheque in USD denomination to your Indian bank account and the other is to be able to deposit dollars as cash to your Indian bank account.
+There are two scenarios to this question.
+One is to be able to deposit a cheque in US dollars denomination to your Indian savings bank account and the other is to be able to deposit dollars as cash to your Indian bank account.

 Deposit USD Cheque in Indian Bank Account

 Yes, one can deposit check any currency cheque in his or her bank account.
-The process for clearance is longer and the cheque will be sent to the bank branch in the source country.
-Once cleared by the source bank the amount will be converted to Indian rupees at the prevailing conversion rate offered by the bank on that day and credited as INR to your bank account.
+The process for clearance is longer than the Indian bank to bank clearance.
+The reason being, the cheque needs to be sent to the bank in the source country for clearance.
+Once cleared by the source bank the amount will be converted to Indian rupees.
+The forex rates are pre-set by the banks for conversion.
+Finally, after the conversion, the INR amount will be credited to your bank account.

 Deposit USD Currency in Indian Bank Account

-One can deposit foreign currency into his or her bank account but may need to show proof of travel as well as passport and visa details.
-Some bank’s branches may not even accept foreign currency and the process varies from bank to bank and often from branch to branch.
+One can deposit foreign currency into his or her bank account.
+However, one may need to show proof of travel as well as passport and visa details.
+Some bank’s branches may not even accept foreign currency.
+The process varies from bank to bank and often from branch to branch.
 HDFC Bank even offers a foreign currency bank account.

-The third and possibly the easiest alternative is to visit a money changer in your locality and get the foreign currency exchanged.
-It is much simpler with minimal documentation and can get the best possible forex rate.
+However, the easier alternative is to visit a money changer in your locality and exchange the foreign currency for cash.
+It is much simpler with minimal documentation and one may get a better forex rate as well.

 For significant large amount, money changers may offer cheque instead of cash and this is when banks make more sense.